tchx84/Flatseal/README.md

 For more details please visit the [documentation](./DOCUMENTATION.md) page.

 ### RHEL 9 Compatiblity [Almalinux and RockyLinux, etc]
-In case the application font texts are not displayed correctly please use the **gnome-tweaks package to change the font for Interface Text from the default to something silumar like** 'dejavu sans regular'
+In case the application font texts are not displayed correctly please use the **gnome-tweaks package to change the font for Interface Text from the default to something silumar like** `dejavu sans regular`

 ## Get it